guryanovev/ng-cycler/README.md

     Dep3   :active, d1, 2023-01-06, 3d
 ```

+In rxjs-world you would typically overcome this using methods like `switchMap`.

 First argument of `manageTransient` method is the unique string code to be used as Dependency type descriptor.
 Once `manageTransient` is called with the same `code` the previous Dependency will be finalized.
 In case of no additional calls the Dependency will be finalized `OnDestroy` just like for `manage` method.

 ```typescript